madarahr/CouponsAcceptance/README.md

 - Annual Income
 - Number of times the driver visits a bar within a month
 - Number of times the driver buys takeaway food
-- NUmber of times the driver goes to a coffee shop
+- Number of times the driver goes to a coffee shop
 - Number of times the driver eats at a cheap restaurant
 - Number of times the driver eats in an average restaurant
 - Driving destination